The Story of Alabaster Grace

 That unflinching focus has always found its way into every aspect of Alabaster Grace’s ministry, especially lately, leading to a floodgate of creativity during the pandemic.
 Primary lyricist Joanie, a longtime fan of Sandi Patty, Twila Paris and Paul Wilbur, describes receiving a steady flow of inspiration that arrives like “downloads” during moments of prayer and reflection, while guitarist Brad seamlessly improvises instrumentations born of his classical training, bits of blues and jazz, and influences from like-minded players such as Eric Clapton, Carlos Santana, and Phil Keaggy.
 Having such a wide range of musical muses results in a variety of genres that are currently being explored in the studio with multiple Dove Award-winning producer Chris Bevins (Salvador, Jaci Velasquez, Mark Schultz, and Phillips, Craig & Dean), which come to life for audiences of multiple generations.

-One of the most recent songs to come from this collaborative team is the contemporary pop/inspirational flavorings of the group’s lead single, “Heal Our Land,” which combines Joanie’s angelic delivery, Brad’s smooth guitar, and Chris’ crystal-clear production.
+One of the songs to come from this collaborative team is the contemporary pop/inspirational flavorings of the group’s lead single, “Heal Our Land,” which combines Joanie’s angelic delivery, Brad’s smooth guitar, and Chris’ crystal-clear production.

 “It’s based on Second Chronicles 7:14, and it’s basically a prayer for our country to return to God and to biblical principles,” explains Brad.
 “You can look almost anywhere today, compare it to even a few years ago and see how certain things are going further away from God instead of closer to God.
 We think it’s a very appropriate prayer for our country at this time.”

 Then there’s the recently released “Word of God,” with its gorgeous vocals, rich acoustic flavors and world-infused rhythms.